ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/unit-tests.md

 ### `package.json`

-I suggest adding addition test script configurations in the `package.json` file as such:
+I suggest adding additional test script configurations in the `package.json` file as such:

 - `test` - use the default configuration, re-run the tests as changes are made
 - `test:ci` - use the default configuration, run the tests once and exit
 - `test:cov` - collect and report code coverage information, run the tests once and exit
-- `test:upd` - re-generate snapshots, run the tests once and exit
+- `test:upd` - regenerate snapshots, run the tests once and exit

 ```JSON
   "scripts": {